bosh-cpis/bosh-kubernetes-cpi-release/README.md

 # BOSH Kubernetes CPI

-The BOSH Kubernetes CPI allows BOSH to manage deploy BOSH workloads such as CF onto Kubernetes clusters.
+The BOSH Kubernetes CPI allows BOSH to deploy workloads such as CF onto Kubernetes clusters.

 ## Use with Kube environments